xanderhendriks/rpi-embedded-target-action-runner/README.md

 # Lab 5 - Use compiler for 'testing'
 ## Overview
+In this lab, we will see how the first release actually contains a bug and how using the compiler's build in **warnings** and **treat warnings as errors** functionality can be used to find it.
+This is a software engineering best practice which makes sure that new warnings always will have to be resolved right away and can't cause bugs down the road.

 ## Instructions

-Check the ouput of the sample application build step and scroll down to the warning:
+Check the ouput of the build in lab 4 sample application build step and scroll down to the warning:

 ![Github actions 2](images/Github_actions_2.png)

 This warning is actually causing an error in the output value, which means our first release has got a bug in it.
-For this reason an engineering best practice is to always to get the compiler to treat all warnings as errors.
-When doing this new warnings always need to be resolved right away and can't cause bugs down the road.
+This bug could have been avoided by getting the warning to be treated as an error.

+Merge the Lab 5 branch into master to avoid having to copy/paste the code from the instructions.
+After making sure you are in the root of your fork, execute the following GIT command:

+    git merge origin/lab_5

-To do this for our source code open the properties dialog by right clicking on the **source directory**.
+Check in the STM32CudeIde how the warnings have been set for our source code by opening the properties dialog by right clicking on the **source directory**.
 It is important to do this configuration of our own sources as doing this for the whole project will generate errors for the STM32 provided code and we don't want to cleanup their code as well.

 ![STM32CubeIde properties 1](images/STM32CubeIde_properties_1.png)

-In the Properties Dialog set the MCU GCC Compiler Warnings as indicated in the following screenshot.
-Make sure to select **[ All configurations ]**:
+In the Properties Dialog verify that the MCU GCC Compiler Warnings are set as indicated in the following screenshot.
+Selecting **[ All configurations ]** makes it easier to check/modify for both Debug and Release:

 ![STM32CubeIde properties 2](images/STM32CubeIde_properties_2.png)

-Commit and push the changes to Github.
+Push the changes with `git push`.
 Check the Action execution.

 The action failed.
 We have now implemented our first level of testing and are using the compiler to filter out any dubious constructs in the code.